Experts monitor the data as new strains emerge.

 From the beginning, two important questions about Omicron were top of mind for scientists, says Dr. Murray.
-The first was how transmissible the new variant is compared to Delta, previous variants like Alpha and Beta, and the original virus.
+As new variants have emerged, the first question has been how transmissible each one is compared to its predecessor.

 According to the CDC, the Omicron variant spreads more easily than the original SARS-CoV-2 virus and the Delta variant.
 In its early days, the variant caused an alarming spike in COVID-19 cases in South Africa—they went from 300 a day in mid-November to 3,000 a day at the end of that month.
-In the first months of 2022, an Omicron subvariant called BA.2 began to spread even faster than other Omicron variants.
-BA.4 and BA.5 are thought to be even more transmissible.
+In the first months of 2022, an Omicron subvariant called BA.2 began to spread even faster than other Omicron subvariants, followed by BA.4 and BA.5, only to be outdone by the BQ subvariants.

-The second question has been whether Omicron—and currently the BA.4 and BA.5 variants—is more likely than Delta or other variants to cause severe disease.
-While there is more to learn about BA.5, early data from South Africa has not shown a sharp rise in deaths from the subvariant.
-The original Omicron caused a record number of cases, but while it has also caused its share of hospitalizations and deaths, factors such as lengths of hospital stays, ICU admittance, and death have been “lower than during previous pandemic peaks,” according to a CDC report in January.
+The second question has been whether Omicron and its subvariants are more likely than their predecessors to cause severe disease.
+While there is more to learn about BQ.1 and B.Q.1.1, experts are hoping prior immunity will be of some help.
+The original Omicron caused a record number of cases, but while it has also caused its share of hospitalizations and deaths, factors such as lengths of hospital stays, ICU admittance, and death were “lower than during previous pandemic peaks,” according to a CDC report in January 2022.

 The CDC says the presence of severity of symptoms can be affected by vaccination, history of prior infection, and age and other health conditions.